Phrasing

 writing.
 If the ink does not flow readily, change to a smoother

 paper rather than press on the nib.
-A biro or other hard-tipped pen

-Using a broad nib to obtain
+Using a broad italic nib to obtain

-would provide examples that were attainable by anyone in real-life
+attainable by anyone in real-life

 writing situations.
 In its beginning years (mid 1800s) Pitman's Shorthand